Paladin

 10th-level Paladin feature

 You gain a more powerful aura that is active alongside your basic Aura.
 The range of this aura is the same, and you can only have one Improved Aura active at a time.
-You can swap your active improved aura upon finishing a long rest.
+You can swap your active improved aura upon finishing a Long Rest.

 Divine Warrior

-Each of your strikes is infused with divine might.
+11th-level Paladin feature Each of your strikes is infused with divine might.
 Whenever you hit a creature with a weapon attack, you deal an extra 1d8 radiant damage if you chose Sacred or 1d8 necrotic damage if you chose Profane.

 Additionally, whenever you learn a new Divine Lesson or replace an existing one, you can choose from Cleric Signs of Faith or Marshal Lessons of War.
 Your Paladin levels count as Cleric or Marshal levels for the purpose of fulfilling prerequisites.